nimilamudalige/FoodieFlow-AMD/README.md

 # 🍳 FoodieFlow (Recipe App)

-A modern cross-platform **React Native Expo** mobile application for creating, managing, and discovering recipes.
-Built as the **ITS 2127 Advanced Mobile Developer** final project, this app demonstrates full-stack mobile development with authentication, CRUD operations, and real-time data synchronization using **Firebase**.

----
 ## 📋 Project Overview

 **FoodieFlow** is a cross-platform **recipe management mobile app** built with **React Native Expo**.